Springfield Armory Saint Victor Review [Updated] Additional Testing

 Springfield Saint Victor Shooting

 My first impression of the Saint came as I lifted it from the box, it seemed light enough for its size.
 And most everything about it seemed exactly as I expected.
 The M-Lok handguard looked bare with nothing on it, I would change that soon enough.
-The BCM buttstock was easy to collapse and extend to alter the rifle’s length, there are a couple sling-mounting cups in the back of it to attach a carry sling.
+The BCM buttstock was easy to collapse and extend to alter the rifle’s length, there are a couple of sling-mounting cups in the back of it to attach a carry sling.
 The matching BCM pistol grip was a comfortable fit, and textured to give better purchase.

 Springfield Saint Muzzle Device

 Rifles like this are typically set up for short to medium range.
-With that in mind I decided to go with a simple red dot sight.
-With optic taken care of, I added a couple other things to the rifle.
+With that in mind, I decided to go with a simple red dot sight.
+With the optic taken care of, I added a couple of other things to the rifle.
 A Magpul MS4 sling, and a small vertical grip up front.
 I like using these as a place to grip and pull with my support hand.

 Our first tester intended on running a suppressor on the rifle, a Yankee Hill Machine Turbo.
 So he mounted up a compatible muzzle brake as well.
 Our second tester left on the factory muzzle brake that came on his Victor.
 Muzzle brakes make guns loud, and the Springfield Armory muzzle brake is nice and loud.
 You certainly notice it round after round.
 The good news is that it’s quite efficient at reducing recoil and making the Victor a soft-shooting, comfortable rifle.

-Lets Get to Shooting
+Let’s Get to Shooting

 With nothing left to do but treat this Saint to the heat of hell’s fire, I grabbed some American Eagle ammo and headed up to my shooting spot.
 With a stack of GI and Pmags loaded, I set to zero my red dot.
 The rifle was easy enough to get zeroed which allowed me to spend more time shooting instead of goofing around with the turrets.
 The light weight of this rifle makes it very easy to throw around, recoil is very modest, particularly when suppressed.